 Sir Elton rebuked their views in an Instagram post shared on Sunday morning.
 "How dare you refer to my beautiful children as 'synthetic'," he wrote.
 "And shame on you for wagging your judgemental little fingers at IVF – a miracle that has allowed legions of loving people, both gay and straight, to fulfil their dreams of having children.

 "Your archaic thinking is out of step with the times, just likes your fashions.
 I shall never wear Dolce and Gabbana ever again. #BoycottDolceGabbana."

+A number of other celebrities have since spoken out in support of Elton.
 Ricky Martin, who became a father to twin boys in 2008, born via a surrogate, tweeted that Dolce and Gabbana’s voices were "too powerful" to be "spreading so much hate", while Glee creator Ryan Murphy – a father of two children born via surrogate – tweeted, "These designers' horrifying views are never in fashion.
 Their clothes are as ugly as their hate #BoycottDolceGabbana."

 Courtney Love wrote, "I just round up all my Dolce & Gabbana items and want to burn them.
 I'm just beyond words and emotions.
 Boycott senseless bigotry! #boycottD&G."